lieutdan13/GenAIPrompts/ArticleWritingPromptChain.md

 ```
 Remember to keep the paragraphs short and concise with 2-3 sentences each.
 Remember to write in a conversational, persuasive, and professional tone.
 Speak in the 1st person singular ("I", not "we") and speak directly to someone in my target audience, but don't address them by name.
 However, treat this like an informal article and not an informal chat.
-Also remember that it's very important to exclude the words and phrases in my exclusion list.
+Also, remember that it's very important to exclude the words and phrases in my exclusion list.
 Use the dependency grammar linguistic framework rather than phrase structure grammar for the output.
-The idea is that the closer together each pair of words you’re connecting are, the easier the copy will be to comprehend.
+The idea is that the closer together each pair of words you're connecting are, the easier the copy will be to comprehend.
 Let's move on to writing the first section.
 ```